 "Gobble Games" - featuring a "cameo' by Obama - imagines a world where tribute turkeys need to tear each other apart for their freedom.

 Remember their sacrifice as you're stuffing yourself with them this week.

 Cameron Diaz hosted SNL on Saturday for its Thanksgiving episode, and this might be the best skit of the night.

 With the help of Diaz, the women on the cast performed a song about being back home with your parents for the holiday, and - you know - mooching, napping and eating way too much food out of bowls.

 The winds were so strong in Manhattan during the annual parade, that the people walking with the Barney float lost control.
 The giant balloon swayed into a street light, puncturing a giant hole in Barney's side.

-The day after Thanksgiving (known as Black Friday) is coming.
-With all of the great deals our favorite retailers will be offering, there is bound to be some shopping madness.
-Here is a video that's compiled Black Fridays past...hopefully this will be a good reminder to take it easy this year...maybe.
+Black Friday is here.
+With all of the great deals our favorite retailers will be offering, there is always some shopping madness.
+Here is a video that's compiled Black Fridays past... hopefully this will be a good reminder to take it easy this year... maybe.